Sunday, September 30, 2012

 By day, the rose window from the outside

-is nothing more than gray, flat geometric stones, Amiens Cathedral
+is nothing more than gray, flat geometric

-wonders show themselves freely to those who
+In the interior, wonders show themselves freely

 The rose window reveals its true colors